huntabyte/shadcn-svelte/src/content/index.md

 	<AccordionContent>
 Yes.
 Free to use for personal and commercial projects.
 No attribution required.

-But hey, let me know if you do.
-I'd love to see what you build.
+But let us know if you do use it.
+We'd love to see what you build with it.

   </AccordionContent>